Publius Claudius Pulcher (son of Clodius)

 Publius Claudius Pulcher (c.
-60-59 BC – aft.
-31 BC, possibly born Publius Clodius Pulcher) was a son of Publius Clodius Pulcher and his wife Fulvia.
+60-59 BC – after 31 BC, possibly born Publius Clodius Pulcher) was a son of Publius Clodius Pulcher and his wife Fulvia.
 He was briefly the brother-in-law of Octavian (the future emperor Augustus) through Octavian's marriage to his sister Claudia.

 Biography

 Early life

 Publius, who was the son of Publius Clodius Pulcher and Fulvia, had one full sister Claudia, and three half-brothers, Gaius Scribonius Curio, Marcus Antonius Antyllus and Iullus Antonius from his mothers later marriages to Gaius Scribonius Curio (married in 52 BC) and Mark Antony (married in 49 BC).
 His father Clodius might have been married to a woman named Pinaria Natta before Fulvia, but there are no children known from this possible match.

 It is not known exactly when he was born, but he was still referred to as a "boy" (puer) in 44 BC and he was likely born no earlier than 60 BC.

 In 59 Publius's father (who was born as a patrician) was adopted by a man of plebeian status named Publius Fonteius and changed the spelling of his own name from Publius Claudius Pulcher to Publius Clodius Pulcher.
 If Publius was born after this he might have been born under the name "Clodius", although it is known that he reverted to the patrician spelling at some point after his father's death.

-In 52 BC when his father was killed by Titus Annius Milo and his followers, there were accusations that Milo had also had a slave abduct the boy from his father's villa in Alba and bring him to see the body of his father and to demand that he allow them to cut up Clodius's body.
+In 52 BC when his father was killed by Titus Annius Milo and his followers, there were accusations that Milo had also had a slave abduct the boy from his father's villa in Alba and bring him to see the body of his father and to demand that he allow them to cut up Clodius' body.
 At his father's funeral he was not considered old enough to deliver a funeral oration.
 Around this time he was referred to as a parvulus which would mean "little child".

 Publius appears to have been raised by his mother's last husband Mark Antony.
 As a young man he likely asked for Antony to recall the exiled Sextus Cloelius (sometimes called "Sextus Clodius") as a favour.
 Sextus had been a major supporter of his father.
-His younger sister Claudia married Octavian around 43-41 BC but when the relations between Octavian and his mother Fulvia broke down about a year later the marriage was broken off.
+His younger sister Claudia married Octavian around 43-41 BC, but when the relations between Octavian and his mother Fulvia broke down about a year later the marriage was broken off.
 Fulvia died of illness in 40 BC in Greece after traveling with her children following battles with Octavians forces.